khashayarghamati/LinearRegression/README.md

 # linear regression

-## this code estimates coefficients of linear regression function and draw it.
+## this code estimates coefficients of linear regression function by OSL and MLE methods and draw them.

 ## Usage: